-Bisphenol A was identified by US EPA as a possible transformation product of BAPP, which would score differently than the parent compound for reproductive effects, skin sensitization and dermal irritation ("moderate" versus "low" for BAPP).
-However, the hazards of the theoretical degradation products including bisphenol A were not covered in the hazard profile for BAPP and therefore endocrine disruption related to this substance has not been considered.
+Bisphenol A was not identified as a transformation product of BAPP by US EPA as such, but was mentioned as a possible transformation product, which would score differently than the parent compound for reproductive effects, skin sensitization and dermal irritation ("moderate" versus "low" for BAPP).
+However, the hazards of the theoretical degradation products including bisphenol A were not considered in the hazard profile for BAPP in the US EPA report and therefore endocrine disruption related to this substance has not been considered here.

-A Benchmark Score = 2 has been assigned because the substance does not fulfil any of the criteria behind Benchmark 1, but meets criterion c) for Benchmark 2 by scoring "high" for persistence and "moderate" for carcinogenicity.
+An overall hazard score = 2 has been assigned because the substance does not fulfil any of the criteria behind Benchmark 1, but meets criterion c) for Benchmark 2 by scoring "high" for persistence and "moderate" for carcinogenicity.

-It is noted that inclusion of bisphenol A in the benchmarking would not have changed the assigned benchmark score (2) (when not considering endocrine disruption properties for which data were not provided by US EPA).
+It is noted that inclusion of bisphenol A in the benchmarking would not have changed the assigned overall hazard score (2) (when not considering endocrine disruption properties for which data were not provided by US EPA).